11 Google Data Studio Alternatives For Reporting Dashboards

 Pricing

-Geckoboard offers 4 pricing alternatives to suit every team: Starter, Team, Team Plus, and Company.
-The ‘Starter’ plan starts at $28 per month (billed annually) or $35 per month (billed monthly).
+Geckoboard offers 3 pricing alternatives: Essential, Pro, and Scale.
+The Essential plan starts at $49/month (billed annually) or $39/month (billed monthly).
 See full pricing here.

 7. AgencyAnalytics